edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 BBT now exposes (if you have HTTP export on in the preferences) an URL at http://localhost:23119/better-bibtex/cayw.
 The url accepts the following URL parameters:

 * `format`, default empty.
-If set to `mmd`, MultiMarkdown-formatted references will be returned, if set to `pandoc`, pandoc-formatted references will be returned.
+Possible values are:
+  * `mmd` for MultiMarkdown-formatted references
+  * `pandoc` for pandoc-formatted references
+  * `latex` for latex-formatted references.
+By default it will use the `cite` command, but you can override this by adding a `command` parameter; alternately, you can use a format starting with `cite` for the same effect.
   Pandoc references are the richest ones, supporting per-reference prefix, postfix, locator and omission of author.
+  LaTeX references are next richest, as LaTeX doesn't seem to have a good mechanism for combined citations that mix different prefixes/suffixes/locators
 * `clipboard`, default empty, where any non-empty value will copy the results to the clipboard

 So if you call up